Magyar tribes: Etymology

-The origin of the term "Hungary", the ethnonym of the Hungarian tribal alliance, is uncertain.
-According to one view, following the description in the 13th-century chronicle, Gesta Hungarorum, the federation was called "Hetumoger" (modern Hungarian: hét magyar, lit. 'seven Magyars'), as in the Latin phrase, "VII principales persone qui Hetumoger dicuntur" ("seven princely persons who are called Seven Magyars").
+The ethnonym for the ten Hungarian tribes, “Hungarian", is derived from the terms Hun—for the Huns from whom they were believed to have descended—and Onoğur—an Oghuric term meaning “Ten Arrows" or "Ten Tribes".
+An ethnonym for seven of the Hungarian tribes—excluding the three Khazar tribes—recorded in the 13th-century chronicle, Gesta Hungarorum, was "Hetumoger" (modern Hungarian: hét magyar, lit. 'seven Magyars'), as in the Latin phrase, "VII principales persone qui Hetumoger dicuntur" ("seven princely persons who are called Seven Magyars").
 The word "Magyar" possibly comes from the name of the most prominent Hungarian tribe, called Megyer, which became used to refer to the Hungarian people as a whole.
 Written sources called Magyars "Hungarians" before the conquest of the Carpathian Basin when they still lived on the Pontic-Caspian Steppe.
 For example, Georgius Monachus used "Ungri" to refer to them in 837, the Annales Bertiniani used "Ungri" in 862, and the Annales ex Annalibus Iuvavensibus used "Ungari" in 881.
-The English term "Hungarian" is a derivative of these Latin forms.